Chapter 15 : The Informants

 Harry shifted his weight uncomfortably in his chair as he thought of the memories he had seen in Snape’s pensieve.

-‘It was in their third year, when she claims your father was at his most insufferable, that the other professors say Lily became much bolder and opinionated.
+‘It was in their fourth year, when she claims your father was at his most insufferable, that the other professors say Lily became much bolder and opinionated.
 If you ask me though, she always had been but just kept it to herself.
 After catching James taunting other students, she became a champion of sorts for all of the Gryffindor underdogs, and even some of the students in other houses.
 It truly was a vision to see Lily in the throws of a heated argument with anyone.
-That red hair of hers really did carry her temperament.
 She refused to back down and nearly always won.
 She really was a remarkable girl.’
 McGonagall smiled sadly as she said this.

 ‘Professor,’ Harry took her moment of silence to ask another question, ‘I understand that my mother and father did not fall in love until their seventh year when they were Heads together?’